• Skip to main content

 Instructions

-• Start by preheating oven to 350 degrees.
-Spray a muffin tin with cooking spray and set aside.
+• Preheat oven to 350 degrees.
+Line a muffin tin with paper liners or spray with cooking spray.

 Dry Ingredients

-• In a medium sized mixing bowl add dry ingredients oat flour, whole wheat flour, all purpose flour, baking powder, baking soda, salt, cinnamon, ginger, allspice and nutmeg.
+• In a medium sized mixing bowl add dry ingredients oats, whole wheat flour, baking powder, baking soda, salt, cinnamon, ginger, allspice, cloves and nutmeg.
 Stir well to incorporate ingredients.
-Set bowl aside.

 Wet Ingredients

-• In a separate bowl mix together wet ingredients pumpkin, yogurt, avocado oil, maple syrup, egg and vanilla extract.
+• In a separate bowl mix together wet ingredients pumpkin, yogurt, coconut oil, maple syrup, egg and vanilla extract.
 Mix all wet ingredients together.

-• Form a well in the center of dry ingredients and pour wet ingredients into the center.
-With a spatula stir together until no dry streaks of flour remain.
-Being careful to not over mix.
-Add chocolate chips and stir once more.
+• With a spatula stir together the wet and dry ingredients until no dry streaks of flour remain.
+Stir in the chocolate chips being careful to not over mix.

 Nutrition